 Continuation of ACPE Certified Educator status requires continued functioning in a professional manner, as specified in ACPE Standards 411 – 413.

-This includes engaging in at least 50 hours of continuing education annually (See 2016 Accreditation Manual, Appendix 6 D) and participating in peer review every five years.
+This includes engaging in at least 50 hours of continuing education annually (See 2016 Accreditation Manual, Appendix 6 D) and participating in peer review every three years.

 a.
 When there is compelling evidence that a CPE student(s) is in immediate danger because of the functioning of any person authorized by ACPE to supervise, the Executive Director shall enjoin the person from supervisory practice for 72 hours and initiate the steps outlined in the ACPE policy Emergency Suspension of Credentials (Refer to ACPE 2016 Processing Complaints of Ethics Code Violations)